 1967: The Turtles release their song "Happy Together."
 The song would go on to knock The Beatles' "Penny Lane" out of the No. 1 slot on the Billboard Hot 100 for three weeks to become the group's only chart-topper.

 1966: Wilt Chamberlain of the Philadelphia 76ers scores 41 points to break the NBA career scoring record with a seven-year total of 20,884 points, four points more than retired Hawk Bob Pettit registered in 11 years.
 Chamberlain would go on to score a total of 31,419 points in his NBA career.
-He now ranks fourth all-time among NBA career scoring leaders, behind Kareem Abdul-Jabbar, Karl Malone and Michael Jordan.
+He now ranks fifth all-time among NBA career scoring leaders, behind Kareem Abdul-Jabbar, Karl Malone, Kobe Bryant and Michael Jordan.

 1962: First lady Jacqueline Kennedy takes television viewers on a tour of the redecorated White House.
 The restoration of the White House was Kennedy's first major project as a first lady.